ker0olos/fable/README.md

 ## Get involved

 - Star this repo.
-- Join us on [Discord][discord].
-- [Contribute][contributing] — join us in building Fable, through writing code, sharing your thoughts, creating packs, or telling others about us.
+- [Join our discord][discord].
+- Send our links to a couple of friends, and tell your favorite server's mods about us.
+- [Contribute to the code][contributing]

 ## FAQ